Roles & Permissions

 - Enter the email and select role (ADMIN, MEMBER, or VIEWER)

 The invited user will receive an email invitation.
-They can accept the invitation to gain access to the shared workspace.
+They can accept the invitation to gain access to the team.

 Role Selection Tips: